SofiaGalt/EventTrackerProject/README.md

 # EventTrackerProject

-ZetaCircuit, named after my age-division winning, cross country sister, is a personal app for tracking runs.
-A user can create, retrieve, update, and delete run log.
-They can keep track of race entries, times, locations, distances, and their notes from each run.
+For my EventTrackerProject I decided to create something centered around running!
+I love running and it's been an awesome part of my family's life.
+ZetaCircuit, named after my super fast sister, is a personal use app for tracking runs.
+A user can keep track of race entries, times, locations, distances, and their notes from each run via RESTFully invoked CRUD operations.

 Link:  http://3.141.108.154:8080/ZetaCircuit/   (Not yet deployed)